 As of March 27, 2020, we know that most people who contract the novel coronavirus will exhibit symptoms within 11 days; for a select few, it may take up to 14 days.
 Anyone can contract the illness, and although high-risk groups such as immune-compromised and elderly individuals appear to be hit the hardest, a good portion of U.S. patients (40%) who are hospitalized are between ages 20 and 54.

-We also know that there is no evidence that the virus is transmitted via food or food packaging; instead, it travels person-to-person and can live on surfaces.
+We also know that there is no evidence that the virus is transmitted via food or product packaging; instead, it travels person-to-person and can live on surfaces.
 To prevent getting sick, individuals are therefore recommended to avoid touching their faces, perform frequent hand washing, use hand sanitizers, and practice social distancing.
-Disinfecting surfaces is of particular importance in food facilities, as the virus appears to live up to three days on plastic and stainless steel.
+Disinfecting surfaces is of particular importance in CPG facilities, as the virus appears to live up to three days on plastic and stainless steel.
 There is a list of disinfectants for use against the novel coronavirus available through the Environmental Protection Agency.

 Strategies for Stopping the Spread

-Leaders in food manufacturing should also understand the symptoms of COVID-19 and educate their employees accordingly.
+Leaders in F&B and CPG manufacturing should also understand the symptoms of COVID-19 and educate their employees accordingly.
 Employees should be questioned about fever, cough, and respiratory distress before starting a shift, as well as travel to high-risk areas or contact with anyone who has had a known case of COVID-19.
 If they answer in the affirmative, they should be sent home and anyone who has had close contact (within six feet for 15 minutes or more) should also be sent home to self-isolate.
 Any touch points should be disinfected thoroughly.
 Employees should not return to work until at least seven days after the initial onset of symptoms and until symptoms such as fever and cough have been gone for at least three days.
 If they had a confirmed case of COVID-19, they should not return until they have had two consecutive negative tests, 24 hours apart.